Applications

 - Scalability – As your business grows, add applications to scale with your needs.

-When should I create an application?
+When to create an application

 - Launch a new application – Create a separate application to manage independently from other applications.